 Why do countries set up national carriers?

 National carriers are usually set up at the teething stage of a country’s civil c industry.
 They are sometimes brought back to life, though at great cost and risk to absorb employees of failed major domestic carriers, which provides employment and assuages nerves of restive unions.
-Also they may be set up to avert monopolistic or weak tendencies of surviving airlines by providing additional fleet, capacity, and frequency in support of other registered carriers or investors.
-Generally they are regularly propped up with numerous protectionist policies, such as financial aid, palliatives, route exclusivity, privatisation, technical partnership etc.
+Also, they may be set up to avert monopolistic or weak tendencies of surviving airlines by providing additional fleet, capacity, and frequency in support of other registered carriers or investors.
+Generally, they are regularly propped up with numerous protectionist policies, such as financial aid, palliatives, route exclusivity, privatization, technical partnership, etc.

-When these policies fail, the airlines are sold, liquidated or shredded; therefore do we need a national carrier or national aviation policy?
+When these policies fail, the airlines are sold, liquidated, or shredded; therefore do we need a national carrier or national aviation policy?
 A national carrier is limiting as it focuses on the airline and its operations, but a national aviation policy has a national carrier embedded in it and focuses on other components of the industry vis-a-vis socio-economic development.
-The policy will strengthen the industry and our airlines, the policy should include reduction of taxes, modernisation of ATC, regulatory burden reforms, stabilisaton of aviation fuel prices, provision of market for the flag carriers through a Fly Nigeria Act, infrastructure improvement and certification while also ensuring our carriers consolidate and compete globally.
+The policy will strengthen the industry and our airlines, the policy should include reduction of taxes, modernization of ATC, regulatory burden reforms, stabilization of aviation fuel prices, provision of the market for the flag carriers through a Fly Nigeria Act, infrastructure improvement, and certification while also ensuring our carriers consolidate and compete globally.

 This gives us an opportunity to indicate the direction our policy should take for meaningful aviation investment in Nigeria.
-In doing this we must kick start it with these mantra:
+In doing this we must kick start it with this mantra: